This list is sponsored by the National Federation of the Blind, NFB.

 In addition to this listserv, interested individuals may connect with the division via Twitter by following @NFBCSDivision, Facebook by searching for "National Federation of the Blind Community Service Division," and our blog by visiting http://www.nfbcommunityservice.wordpress.com

-The moderator of the list is Darian Smith.
-You can reach him at:
+The moderator of the list is Jeanetta Price who is also the president of the Division.
+You can reach her at:

 If you have any technical problems, please contact David Andrews at:

 To see the collection of prior postings to the list,